 What if there was a magic pill that would improve by 34% your chances of living a long, healthy life, you’d check it out, right?

-If someone told you there was a magic pill you could take which would improve by 34% your chances of living a long, healthy life, wouldn’t you check it out?
-It’s not a pill or medication.
+Well, it’s not a pill, nor a medication.
 It’s magnesium—a mineral naturally present in many foods.
 Magnesium is important for anyone with a high cardiovascular risk (including patients with Atrial Fibrillation).

-A recently published study gives us new insights.
-Researchers in Spain carefully monitored the diets of 7,216 men and women between the ages of 55-80 (an age range more likely to develop A-Fib).
+New insights come from researchers in Spain who carefully monitored the diets of 7,216 men and women between the ages of 55-80 (an age range more likely to develop A-Fib).
 The people in the highest third of magnesium intake (442 mg/day) were 34% less likely to have died from any cause over a five-year period.
 And they had a 59% reduced risk of cardiovascular mortality, plus a 37% reduction in cancer mortality.

 The National Institutes of Health (NIH) lists the benefits of magnesium as keeping heart rhythm steady (like antiarrhythmic A-Fib meds), maintaining normal muscle and nerve function, supporting a healthy immune system, and keeping bones strong.
 It’s also needed for healthy blood pressure and blood sugar management.

 The European Food Safety Authority (EFSA) has stated that magnesium is important in the maintenance of normal bone, teeth, and protein synthesis; the reduction of tiredness and fatigue; electrolyte balance; normal energy-yielding metabolism; neurotransmission, and muscle contraction.
 Other studies support magnesium’s benefits for metabolic pathways, blood pressure, reducing the risk of stroke, and reducing the risk of colon cancer.